-In this edWebinar, Darri Stephens, Director of Community Marketing at Wonder Workshop, and Carrie Willis, Technology Director at Valley Preparatory School in Redlands, CA, will share some examples from both inside the classroom and those applicable from outside of our schools’ walls.
-Then, they’ll take a look at how Wonder Workshop supports these goals in their annual Wonder League Robotics Competition.
+In this edWebinar, Darri Stephens, Director of Community Marketing at Wonder Workshop, and Carrie Willis, Technology Director at Valley Preparatory School in Redlands, CA, share some examples from both inside the classroom and those applicable from outside of our schools’ walls.
+Then, they take a look at how Wonder Workshop supports these goals in their annual Wonder League Robotics Competition.
 This global program, which is free and virtual, invites kids ages 6-14 to work on creative problem-solving challenges in teams.

 About the Presenters

 Having taught students from elementary to graduate school, Darri Stephens enjoys connecting those in the education community through her Director of Community Marketing position at Wonder Workshop.
 A lifelong educator, Darri melds her love of content development, instructional design, educational research, and the ever-changing edtech world daily.
 Her award-winning work with educational leaders, from those in the classroom to those at the state level, is helping K-12 classrooms integrate technology thoughtfully and meaningfully.
 Inspired by her teaching in Los Angeles and NYC public schools for over ten years, she has earned master’s degrees in education from both Harvard University and Stanford University.
 Darri started her career as a Teach for America corps member.
 Previously, Darri was Senior Director for Education Content at Common Sense.